 |

-We love watching hummingbirds, those marvelous, tiny birds that flit around our home gardens, and are experiencing the end of the 2023 hummingbird season as the days become shorter and cooler weather prevails as we move past Thanksgiving into December!
+We love watching hummingbirds, those marvelous, tiny birds that flit around our home gardens, and are enjoying another exciting hummingbird season in 2024!

 Where ever you live in the U.S.A., Canada, or beyond, this website can provide you with valuable information about these amazing birds.